yibingwei-1/Caltech-Honeybee/README.md

 This dataset uses oriented lines ([x0,y0,x1,y1]) to detect bees, where (x0,y0) is the location of bee's head and (x1,y1) is the tail.

-For the original fullsize images, we provides the conslideated line annotation from crowdsourcing annotators for all 10 images, as well as the consolidated line annotations from three expert annotators.
+For the **original fullsize images**, we provides the conslideated line annotation from crowdsourcing annotators for all 10 images, as well as the consolidated line annotations from three expert annotators.
 The data format is below:

 ```
 {